by Brian Geiger

 But I urge you, as you move forward, to be selective of the lifelong companions you marry your poems off to.
 Send your work to publications that won’t just tolerate them but will cherish them.
 Aim for harmony.
 Aim for mutual respect.
 And above all, aim for a happy marriage.

 If you found this useful, I think you’d enjoy a more thorough article I wrote on Navigating the World of Poetry Publication.
 And if you’re new to Vita Brevis, I urge you to stick around for a bit.
 We have a wonderful community of supportive poets–and plenty of wonderful poems that you can browse at will.

 About the Author

 Brian is the editor of Vita Brevis, a popular online literary magazine that he founded in 2017.
-He’s studying to become a psychotherapist and is a freelance writer for numerous publications and clients.
+He’s studying to become a psychotherapist and currently works as a freelance writer for numerous publications and clients.
 Some of his personal publications can be found here.